 III.
-By technology characteristics:
+By Basic Design Approaches:

 - Broadcast vs. point-to-point

 - Circuit switched vs. packet switched

-- Connection oriented vs. connectionless
+- Connection-oriented vs. connectionless

 LANs cover a small geographic area such as a single room or a campus.
 Common LAN technologies include Ethernet and Token Ring networks.
 LANs often use broadcast links and have regular topologies such as a star, ring or bus.